FranciscoLozCoding/cooling_with_code/README.md

    -  Data from New York City Department of Transportation (NYC DOT)
    - Useful for understanding the impact of traffic on local temperatures.

+7. **NYC Energy & Water Performance**
+   - Data retrieved from NYU Marron Institute of Urban Management's Civic Analytics Program and Urban Intelligence Lab in partnership with the Mayor’s Office of Climate & Environmental Justice.
+   - Data from:
+      - Energy, water, and greenhouse gas emissions data are from NYC Local Law 84.
+Data are reported annually from 2011 by the Mayor’s Office of Climate & Environmental Justice and available for download through this map or NYC Open Data.
+      - Polygon shapes and property characteristics are from the NYC Primary Land Use Tax-lot Output (PLUTO) dataset available from BYTES of the BIG APPLE provided by the NYC Department of City Planning (DCP).
+      - 3D geometries are designed by Bartosz Bonczak based on the ESRI Multipatch NYC 3-D Building Model provided by the NYC Department of Information Technology & Telecommunications (DOITT) and available here.

 # Project Updates:

 1. https://youtu.be/R66yFI8sWi0